By Susan Callaway

 I woke up about midnight, hearing angry voices outside at the back of the house.
 There was no fence and people often wandered around at night, but their argument seemed to be escalating and getting closer so I got up and put on a robe.
 My little dog was barking up a storm.

-Looking out the front window, I saw a man standing by the front door of my car on the street, obviously trying to get into it and well illuminated by the full moon.
+Looking out the front window, I saw a man standing by the driver’s door of my car on the street, obviously trying to get into it and well illuminated by the full moon.

 I got the shotgun and opened the door a crack, then shouted at the man to get away from my car and go away.
 He just looked at me and went on trying to get into the car.